-- Canning Pin—Honestly, does it get any cuter than this sweet enamel pin?
+- Canning Earrings—Honestly, does it get any cuter than these sweet earrings?
 Gift this one to the canners in your life!

 - Garlic Chopper—This handy little gadget has made garlic chopping such a breeze in the Wholefully test kitchen!
 Just drop some cloves in, close it up, pull the string, and you have perfectly minced garlic.
 This makes a great stocking stuffer!

 - Love People, Cook Them Tasty Food Magnet—Need something to round out a stocking?
 Try one of these magnets, available in four colors!

 - DIY Fermentation Kits—Fermentation is the current trendy foodie hobby, and if you are new to it, it can be a bit overwhelming.
 No worries!
 These DIY kits give you everything you need to get started.

 - Sprouting Jar—If you aren’t growing your own sprouts already, you definitely should—they are a super affordable and healthy way to grow your own veggies year-round.
 This jar makes the process simple.